nunziatodamino/nunziatodamino.github.io/content/Zettelkasten/Master's degree/Basic Physics/Quantum physics/2 identical particle system in QM - exchange degeneracy.md

 **But this is problematic, because the specification of the eigenvalues should collapse the wavefunction according to our principles, and in this cause it doesn't happen.**

-This problem is called **exchange degeneracy** and is solved by the [[Zettelkasten/Master's degree/Basic Physics/Bosons and fermions - the symmetrization postulate|Bosons and fermions - the symmetrization postulate]]
+This problem is called **exchange degeneracy** and is solved by the [[Bosons and fermions - the symmetrization postulate|Bosons and fermions - the symmetrization postulate]]